 All Aboard the Grand Canyon Railway

-The train crew is well versed in local history and is happy to answer your questions and, while on board, your family will also be treated to entertainment.
+The train crew, well versed in local history, are happy to answer your questions.
+Enjoy the entertainment while on board.
 A “gee-tar” player strolls through the cars singing songs of the Old West, and there is a staged train robbery and shoot-out.
 Be careful that your child doesn’t hand over his allowance to the “thieves,” as some children have been known to do!

-There are lots of way to enjoy this train trip, with one-way fares as well as several well-priced packages that include round-trip transportation, lodging and meals.
+There are lots of ways to enjoy this train trip.
+Research the one-way fares as well as several well-priced packages that include round-trip transportation, lodging and meals.

 Disembarking in Williams, Arizona

-Nearby the Depot, the modern Grand Canyon Railway Hotel has 298 rooms (doubles can sleep up to two kids, plus some units have kitchenettes.
+Nearby the Depot, the modern Grand Canyon Railway Hotel has 298 rooms.
+Comfortable doubles sleep up to two kids, plus some units have kitchenettes.
 Many amenities make for an affordable, overnight stay as part of the available packages.
 Families will appreciate the indoor pool, hot tub, fitness center, kids’ game room and outside play area.
-Your family pet will really appreciate their Pet Resort, which has 28 spacious rooms for dogs and 16 comfortable custom-made condos for cats.
+Your family pet will really appreciate their Pet Resort.
+The luxury kennel has 28 spacious rooms for dogs and 16 comfortable custom-made condos for cats.

-While in Williams, also known as the “Gateway to the Grand Canyon”, walk along Historic Route 66, which is its main street, and visit the downtown district where preserved turn-of-the-century buildings now house a myriad of restaurants, soda fountains and interesting shops.
-You can experience the “Old West” flavor by walking in the footsteps of cowboys, miners, lumberjacks and other interesting characters who drank in the local saloons, shopped in the General Store and relaxed with a game of poker.
+Williams is also known as the “Gateway to the Grand Canyon.”
+Walk along Historic Route 66, which is its main street.
+Window shop in Williams downtown district.
+Well preserved turn-of-the-century buildings house a myriad of restaurants, soda fountains and interesting shops.
+Experience the “Old West” flavor by walking in the footsteps of cowboys, miners, lumberjacks and other interesting characters who drank in the local saloons, shopped in the General Store and relaxed with a game of poker.
 Special events in Williams include wild rodeos, motorcycle rallys and vintage automobile shows.

 Disembarking at the Grand Canyon’s South Rim

-When you climb the staircase located a short walk from the depot you will be face to face with an astounding sight.
+Climb the staircase located a short walk from the depot and be face to face with an astounding sight.
 The Grand Canyon, a vast chasm cut through the earth by the flow of the Colorado River, took my breath away.

-My words cannot do it justice, so I urge you to see it for yourself and share it with your sons and daughters.
+My words cannot do it justice.
+I urge you to see it for yourself and share it with your sons and daughters.
 And your railfans, of course.